anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter04.rst

 ---------------------------

-The architecture may support additional platform services, this chapter defines the requirements for the platform service componenets when the platform service is supported.
+The architecture may support additional platform services, this chapter defines the requirements for the platform service components when the platform service is supported.

 .. list-table:: Platform service components requirements
   :widths: 10 20 50 10